scientific-python/specs/spec-0009/index.md

 project.

-The OS communities interact and contribute through various mediums, such as GitHub, a chat platform, social media, blog posts, etc., and having guidelines for contributions helps maintain a continuous stream of contributions.
+The OS communities interact and contribute through various mediums, such as distributed version control systems, chat platforms, social media, blog posts, etc. Having clear guidelines for contributions helps maintain a continuous stream of contributions.

 This SPEC outlines the definition of governance, various open-source governance